 From the moment you arrive on campus, Hiram helps you become the best student you can be.
 Your academic experience isn’t just a bunch of classes.
 It’s a powerful combination of what you learn in and outside of class and how ideas introduced in one place help you understand concepts in another.
-At a Hiram, you will put those ideas to work immediately: in your job, on your athletic team, in a student organization.
+At Hiram, you will put those ideas to work immediately: in your job, on your athletic team, in a student organization.

-To guide you in this journey, Hiram introduced, in 2014, a program called Hiram Connect.
-It is designed to help you think about and begin to answer the 5C-questions at four specific times during your undergraduate career:
+To guide you in this journey, Hiram introduced a program called Hiram Connect.
+It’s designed to help you think about and begin to answer the 5 C questions at four specific times during your undergraduate career.

 And because our faculty have been trained to use technology in cutting-edge ways, you will use your college-issued iPad pro to learn in ways you never have before – getting you ready for the 21st-century workforce you’ll enter after you earn your degree.

 A Four-Step Process

 Hiram Connect facilitates meaningful reflection at four important academic milestones and throughout the curriculum.
 During each of the four steps of Hiram Connect, you’ll be asked to connect the dots between your classroom experiences and out-of-classroom experiences.

 All first-year students take the Enduring Questions Seminar during their first semester.
 This course serves as an introduction to college life and learning, as you begin to consider what you want from life and how your previous experiences and understanding fits in with or is being challenged by new perspectives.

 As sophomores (or earlier) students will discuss in-depth, with advisors, what type of career and calling they see themselves stepping into post-graduation, and choose a major based on those aspirations.